rvesse/stardog-docs/src/docs/owl2.html.md

 -   `sdle:directSubPropertyOf`
 -   `sdle:strictSubPropertyOf`

-Where the `sdle` prefix stands for `http://pellet.owldl.com/ns/sdle#`.
+Where the `sdle` prefix binds to `http://pellet.owldl.com/ns/sdle#`.

-We define the meaning of these predicates by relating each of them to an analogous triple pattern.The predicates `sdle:directSubPropertyOf` and `sdle:strictSubPropertyOf` are defined analogously.
+We show what these each of these predicates means by relating them to an equivalent triple pattern; that is, you can just write the predicate rather than the (more unwieldy) triple pattern.

+The predicates `sdle:directSubPropertyOf` and `sdle:strictSubPropertyOf` are defined analogously.

     :ind sdle:directType :c1 ->